VenzoK/icmp-knock/README.md

 Overview:

 icmp-knock works by sending ICMP Echo Request packets to a destination, incrementing the TTL (Time-To-Live) for each packet.
 This allows it to trace the network route and measure the RTT for each hop.
 It also attempts to resolve Fully Qualified Domain Names (FQDNs) for each hop when possible.
+The utility sends ICMP packets via a raw socket, which require root privileges to be used.

 ---